AztecProtocol/aztec-packages/yellow-paper/docs/contracts/index.md

 }
 ```

 Beware, that while we speak of messages, we are practically passing around only their **hashes** to reduce cost.
-The `version` value of the `L2Actor` is the version of the rollup, intended to be used allow specifying what version of the rollup the message is intended for or sent from.
+The `version` value of the `L2Actor` is the version of the rollup, which is intended to be used to specifying what version of the rollup the message is intended for or sent from.
+This waw, multiple rollup instances can use the same inbox/outbox contracts.

 :::info Why a single hash?
-Persistent storage is expensive so to reduce overhead we only commit to the messages and then "open" these for consumption later.
-We need a hash function that is relatively cheap on both L1 and L2, we chose a modded SHA256 to fit the output value into a single field element.
+Compute on L1 is expensive, but storage is extremely expensive!
+To reduce overhead, we trade storage for computation and only commit to the messages and then "open" these for consumption later.
+However, since computation also bears significant we need to use a hash function that is relatively cheap on L1, while still being doable inside a snark.
+For this purpose a modded SHA256 was chosen, modded here meaning that it fits the output value into a single field element using the modulo operator.
 :::

 Some additional discussion/comments on the message structure can be found in [The Republic](https://forum.aztec.network/t/the-republic-a-flexible-optional-governance-proposal-with-self-governed-portals/609/2#supporting-pending-messages-5).